daattali/beautiful-jekyll/README.md

 ### Featured users

-Beautiful Jekyll has been used in over 100 websites.
+To my huge surprise, Beautiful Jekyll has been used in over 100 websites in its first 6 months.
 Here is a hand-picked selection of some websites that use Beautiful Jekyll.

 #### Project/company websites